-Recommendation 5.1: An issuer should recommend director remuneration to shareholders for approval in a transparent manner.
+Recommendation 5.1: An issuer should have a remuneration policy for the remuneration of directors.
+An issuer should recommend director remuneration to shareholders for approval in a transparent manner.
 Actual director remuneration should be clearly disclosed in the issuer's annual report.